 The WIAA began offering a summer baseball tournament program in 1965.
 The first State Tournament was held in West Bend.
 New Holstein defeated Brown Deer, 2-1, in the first State finals.
 The tournament featured eight teams participating in the State quarterfinals, semifinals and final up until 2011.
 In 2012, the field was reduced to four teams consisting of the semifinals and the championship game.

 West Bend was the site of the first 24 State Tournaments conducted in the summer.
 The tournament was moved to Bukolt Park in Stevens Point where it was held for the next 22 years.
-In 2012, the tournament was moved to Kapco Field on the campus of Concordia University in Mequon.
+In 2012, the tournament was moved to Kapco Field on the campus of Concordia University in Mequon where it remains today.

 Brookfield Central and Oak Creek lead in the number of State baseball titles won in the summer season with four.
 Brown Deer, Greendale, Homestead, West Bend East and West Bend West are next on the list of State championships with three.
 Arrowhead, Franklin, Marquette and Nicolet have won twice.

 New Holstein has appeared in the most State Tournaments with 18.
 Ashland and West Bend West are second on the list of appearances with 13.
-Platteville has played in 12 State Tournaments; and Plymouth has qualified 11 times.
-Arcadia, Gale-Ettrick-Trempealeau and West Bend East have qualified 10 times.
-Franklin, Homestead, Nicolet and Tomahawk have made nine appearances.
+Platteville and Plymouth have played in 12 State Tournaments, and Arcadia, Franklin, Gale-Ettrick-Trempealeau and West Bend East have qualified 10 times.
+Homestead, Nicolet and Tomahawk have made nine appearances.
 The State championship has been won by 30 different schools.
 One of them, Auburndale (1970), is the only school which has also won the State spring title (1960).